EnhancedNetwork/TOHE-Docs/Resources.md

 Terrorist (Can only happen if Can Win by Suicide setting is on)<br><br>

 - Disconnected<br>
-Player leaves the Game (If no cause of death was established, does not always display if the player disconnected)<br><br>
+Player leaves the Game (If no cause of death was established, does not always display if the player disconnected)<br>
+Tricky and Susceptible will never give this death reason.<br><br>

 - Fall<br>
 Ladders on Airship/Fungle (Fall From Ladders setting)<br><br>